trek-view/basecamp/_posts/2019-12-06-place-id-google-street-view.md

 ---
 date: 2019-12-06
 title: "What is a Place ID?"
-description: "How to make sure you're not missing out on Google Local Guide points from Street View photos."
+description: "And how to make sure you're not missing out on Google Local Guide points from Street View photos."
 categories: developers
 tags: [Google, Street View, Google Street View, Tourer]
 author_staff_member: dgreenwood